jonathanzhou1/OMatch/README.md

       5. `profile-edit?action=edit&id=definitelynotaplayerid&name=Bames Jond&position=SHOOTING_GUARD` --> failure condition. the result is `error_bad_request` and the corresponding exception sent back is a `NoItemFoundException`
       6. `profile-edit?id=definitelynotaplayerid&name=Jond, Bames Jond&position=SHOOTING_GUARD` --> {"result":"error_bad_request","details":"action keyword must contain the word 'edit' or 'delete'.
 Any other word will result in an error","queries":["id","name","position"]}
 4. `match-add <id>`
-   1. The match addition handler manages player's being assigned to matches.
-It returns the match that the player was added to, which in turn contains all the team details.
-   2. The `id` keyword is a randomized, unique ID for each player.
-20 characters long.
    3. Example Queries:
       1. `match-add?id=a0Xd2wuFh9oGb3aJuv4K` --> {"result":"success","matchAdded":{Note: this is a very large object and I am not entirely sure yet what of it I should realistically send to the frontend, as of such I am holding off on setting in stone what is returned here},"queries":["id"]}
 5. `match-view`
-   1. Returns a list of match objects, each containing details about the court the match is taking place on, as well as teams and their respective players.
    2. Example Queries (for a matchmaker with a limit of 3 matches).
 Each `matchN` here represents the following structure: {"result":"success","matches":[{"outcome":"ONGOING","team1":{"avgSkill":10.0,"players":[{player1},{player2},{player3},{player4},{player5}],"size":5},"team2":{"avgSkill":10.0,"players":[{player6},{player7},{player8},{player9},{player10}],"size":5}},null,null,null,null,null],"queries":[]}.
 Each `playerN` value represents the following:  `{"id":"1234567890","losses":0,"name":"Josh Joshington","position":"SMALL_FORWARD","skillLevel":10.0,"wins":0}`
       1. `match-view` --> {"result":"success","matches":[{match1},{match2},{match3}],"queries":[]}
 5. `queue-view`
-   1. Returns either the queue or the position of a player within the queue
    2. Example Queries:
       1. `queue-view` --> {"result":"success","PlayerQueue":[{"id":"a0Xd2wuFh9oGb3aJuv4K","losses":12,"name":"Josh Joshington","position":"POWER_FORWARD","skillLevel":10.0,"wins":20}],"queries":[]}
       2. `queue-view` --> {"result":"success","playerPosition":1,"queries":["id"]}
 6. `queue-add <id>`
-   1. Adds a player to the matchmaking queue.
-When the queue length is 10, the first 10 players in the queue will be dequeued into a match.
-Whether this has happened will be represented by the NewCourtAdded boolean, which will be true if a new court has been added, and false otherwise.
-   2. The `id` keyword is a randomized, unique ID for each player.
-20 characters long.
    3. Example Queries:
       1. `queue-add?id=1234567890` --> {"result":"success","Message":"Player added to queue","newCourtMade":false,"addedID":"1234567890"}
       2. `queue-add?id=1234567890 (second time)` --> "result":"error_bad_request","details":"Player has already been added to queue.","newCourtMade":false,"queries":["id"]}